Now accepting applications for 2023-24

 Health data science is an evolving discipline that responds to the explosion of available and complex data in biomedicine and other health-related fields.
 It is a rapidly growing field, and the San Francisco Bay Area is a powerhouse location for biotechnology and academia with a high demand for health data scientists.

-Much of health sciences research is being shaped by data science contributions.
+Much contemporary health science research is being shaped by the contributions of data science.
 Data scientists are driving advances in genetics, genomics, biomedical imaging and computational biology.
-Data scientists also play a key role across biomedical specialties and public health by helping to design and analyze clinical trials and observational studies; set regulatory policy; and conceive and execute laboratory experiments.
-Training new experts in health data science is essential to maximizing the benefit of future health-related research and clinical application.
+Data scientists also play a key role across biomedical specialties and public health by helping design and analyze clinical trials and observational studies; set regulatory policy; and conceive and execute laboratory experiments.
+New experts in health data science can maximize the benefit of future health-related research and clinical application.

-Graduates from health data science programs are prepared for many types of careers, including clinical research, public health, biotechnology, consulting, and academia.
+Graduates from our health data science programs are prepared for many types of careers, including clinical research, public health, biotechnology, consulting and academia.

 Curriculum